 Outside of work

 I qualified as a private pilot in 2000, and hold licences from the UK, EU and USA.
-Whilst I don’t fly anymore, I’m still interested in aviation.
+I’m currently taking a break from flying and looking forward to the next generation of light aircraft planned for the near future – such as The Lilium Jet.

 I have been a member of Mensa since 1988.
 Through my membership I’ve enjoyed several of the group’s annual trips.
 Particularly memorable are those to Portmeirion and the British Grand Prix.